 - Enroll in the following courses to satisfy those William & Mary General Education Requirements (GERs) not satisfied by virtue of receiving an associate degree.
 While completion of GERs 4B, 6, and 7 are not required for admission, completion of these courses at Richard Bland will exempt you from them at William & Mary.

 - Check with Academic Advising to determine the transferability of individual courses.

-- Meet with Tyler Hart, Interim Director of Academic and Institutional Effectiveness, to inform him of your intent to seek admission to William & Mary and to review your program of study.
+- Meet with the Provost and Dean of Faculty to discuss your admission to William & Mary and to review your program of study.